eritonsg/stock-manager/stock-manager-app/README.md

 This application is a Stock Manager Application whose aims is to manager stock quotes.

+:link: You can access this application by this link:  [Stock Manager Web App](https://stockmanagerapp.netlify.app/)

 ## Stack of Development

 - JavaScript (ECMAScript)